 Once you’ve got both triangles as you want them, complete the coaster by filling in the space around the triangles.
 For added interest, change your colours along the way.

 To remove your coasters, snip off the warp strands along the top and bottom edges of your loom.

 Next, tie knots along the edges of your coasters, 2 warp strands at a time.
 The knots are an important step, as they will prevent the weaving from unraveling.

 Once you’ve knotted both edges of each coaster, turn them over so that the back sides face up.
 Taking your loose yarn tails, weave them into the back sides.
 Snip off the excess.

-Optional: Apply a bit of Mod Podge over both sides of the coasters to add some protection from stains, and also to prevent the threads woven into the back sides from coming undone.
+Optional: Apply a bit of Mod Podge over both sides of the coasters using an inexpensive foam brush to add some protection from stains, and also to prevent the threads woven into the back sides from coming undone.
 The Mod Podge will stiffen the coaster material once dried.